Generative AI

 • Your hunch will probably be wrong, the fieldwork rests on your ability to ground it within a strong framework

 These are notes for a talk that I gave on doing fieldwork.
-Out of context parts of them may not make much sense, but if you are interested in this topic send me an email!
+If you are interested in this topic send me an email!